credential-handler/credential-handler-polyfill/README.md

 You can add a Credential Handler by calling the `CredentialManager.requestPermission()` API.
-This call will ensure that the individual using the browser explicitly confirms that they want to use the website as a credential handler.
+This call will ensure that the individual using the browser explicitly confirms that they want to use the website as a credential handler. ***This call must be called immediately following a user interaction, such as a button click or tap in order to ensure that the permission prompt can be shown to the user.***

 ![Animation showing addition of a Credential Handler](https://user-images.githubusercontent.com/108611/121816921-6b9d8c00-cc4c-11eb-940f-66881582b7ca.gif)